DearestDreamWish/Psychosis-Cure/README.md

 # For understanding:

-+ Mentalization: You can switch thought pattern for different mental situations.
++ Mentalization/Mentalization ability: You can switch thought pattern for different mental situations.
 Like about you or anything external.

 + All the psychic can be stored differently with the will or control.
 Discipline can help.
 This technique can be used to repair damage.